Remembering

 In 2008, Stan founded and led Pennymac Financial Services, Inc. and Pennymac Mortgage Investment Trust — now considered one of the premiere non-bank mortgage enterprises in America.
 At Pennymac, Stan was the Chairman and Chief Executive Officer of two NYSE-listed companies until his retirement at the end of 2019.

-Stanford L. Kurland In early 2020, Stan was diagnosed with an inoperable brain tumor and began treatment at UCLA in Westwood, California.
+In early 2020, Stan was diagnosed with an inoperable brain tumor and began treatment at UCLA.
 Stan was fortunate to be in such good care until his passing in January 2021.

 UCLA Neuro-Oncology Program

-Timothy Cloughesy, M.D., Director of the UCLA Neuro-Oncology Program and Professor of Clinical Neurology, and David Nathanson, Ph.D., Associate Professor in the UCLA Ahmanson Translational Imaging Division in the Department of Molecular and Medical Pharmacology, continue their efforts to discover innovative drug candidates that will improve the delivery of therapies to malignant glioblastomas (GBMs).
+Timothy Cloughesy, M.D., Director of the UCLA Neuro-Oncology Program and Professor of Clinical Neurology, and David Nathanson, Ph.D., Professor of Molecular and Medical Pharmacology at UCLA, lead the research and development effort that already has made a powerful impact in battling the disease.